-Our Shannon Factory completed an energy audit that established energy usage and carbon emissions for 2017 (baseline year).
+The Mincon International, Shannon Factory completed an energy audit that established energy usage and carbon emissions for 2017 (baseline year).
 The total carbon emissions for the Shannon Factory in 2017 was 2,514 tonnes, of which 60% came from electricity and 38% from natural gas.
-Currently, the Shannon Factory produces just over 94t of GHGs per million euro sales.
+Currently, the Shannon Factory produces just over 94t of GHGs per million euros of sales.

 For 2020, total emissions at the Mincon Carbide, Sheffield Factory were 395.5 tonnes.
 Of this, 70% came from electricity; 26% from natural gas; and the remainder from fleet use or propane.
-Currently, our Sheffield plant produces 40t of GHGs per million euro of sales.
-This factory relies on a mix of energy generation sources.
+Currently, Mincon Carbide produces 40t of GHGs per million euros of sales.
+The Sheffield Factory relies on a mix of energy generation sources.
 In 2020 approximately 41% was supplied from fossil fuel sources, while the remainder was generated using a combination of nuclear power (16%); wind and solar renewables (33%); or imported from other European jurisdictions (10%).